 - Sign a Participation Agreement and Business Associate Agreement.

 - Collaborate with their colleagues and the UM QCN in developing and adopting clinical initiatives designed to enhance the quality, service and cost effectiveness of patient care.

 - Review quarterly reports to understand how the practice and its providers compare with benchmark information.

-No. Providers may maintain direct contractual agreements with payers, particularly those which the UMQCN does not have an agreement.
-In some cases a payer may require each provider to have a direct agreement in addition to the UMQCN’s agreement.
-However, a payer agreement into which the UMQCN enters will supersede any individual payer agreement with that payer.
+No. Providers may maintain direct contractual agreements with payers, particularly those with which the UM QCN does not have an agreement.
+In some cases a payer may require each provider to have a direct agreement in addition to the UM QCN's agreement.
+However, a payer agreement into which the UM QCN enters will supersede any individual payer agreement with that payer.